What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 • The name reservation number

-This reservation number proves that our chosen name is held exclusively for us during the incorporation process.
+This reservation number proves that your chosen name is held exclusively for you during the incorporation process.

 How NUANS Differs from Other Name Searches